Trip Facts

 • Internal flight Jomsom-Pokhara-Kathmandu

-• 3 nights *** hotel in Kathmandu with breakfast
+• 3 nights in Hotel Tibet or similar in Kathmandu with breakfast

-• 1 night *** hotel in Pokhara with breakfast
+• 1 night in Mount Kailash Resort or similar in Pokhara with breakfast

 • Tea house lodge accommodation during trek on full board